Constructions of difference sets in nonabelian 2-groups: Further Construction Methods

 \section{Further Construction Methods}

 As shown in \cref{tab:2-groups}, our main result (\cref{thm:main}) uses signature sets on abelian groups to provide constructions for difference sets in the great majority of the groups of order 64 and 256 that are not excluded by Theorems~\ref{thm:turyn} and~\ref{thm:dillon}.
-In this section, we describe the methods that were used to show that the 22 remaining groups of order 64, and the 1416 remaining groups of order 256, all belong to~${\cal H}$.
+In this section, we describe the methods that were used to show that the 22 remaining groups of order 64, and the 1,416 remaining groups of order 256, all belong to~${\cal H}$.

 In \cref{subsec:nonabelian-sigset}, we present a construction method arising under \cref{thm:prehadamard} from a signature set on a nonabelian group; recall that \cref{defn:sig} for a signature set does not require the group $K$ to be abelian.
 In \cref{subsec:productPTA}, we present a product construction using perfect ternary arrays, without constraining these arrays in relation to a subgroup.
-In \cref{subsec:combination}, we show that the signature set construction of \cref{subsec:nonabelian-sigset} and the perfect ternary array construction of~\ref{subsec:productPTA} are closely related and can sometimes be combined.
-In \cref{subsec:transfer}, we describe two non-systematic methods of transferring a difference set in one group to another.
-We used the methods of Sections~\ref{subsec:nonabelian-sigset}--\ref{subsec:transfer} to establish that all but one of the 22 remaining non-excluded groups of order 64, and all but one of the 1416 remaining non-excluded groups of order 256, belong to~${\cal H}$.
+In \cref{subsec:transfer}, we describe three non-systematic methods of transferring a difference set in one group to another.
+We used the methods of Sections~\ref{subsec:nonabelian-sigset}--\ref{subsec:transfer} to establish that all but one of the 22 remaining non-excluded groups of order 64, and all but one of the 1,416 remaining non-excluded groups of order 256, belong to~${\cal H}$.
 In \cref{subsec:final}, we describe the construction of a Hadamard difference set in both of these final groups using group representations.
+In \cref{subsec:combination}, we show that the signature set construction of \cref{subsec:nonabelian-sigset} and the perfect ternary array product construction of~\cref{subsec:productPTA} are closely related and can sometimes be combined, which could in future assist in determining which $2$-groups of order larger than~256 belong to~${\cal H}$.